comp426-2022-fall/a99-Team-27/README.md

 10. Use **Issues** to identify and track bugs and also to communicate about various aspects of the project.

 ## Team mangement

+Our planning and work division can be found in this file:

 Plan to meet with your team ASAP.
 Talk through identifying roles within your team.